-Home » Recipe Index » Cakes » Classic English Fruit Cake for Christmas
+Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Classic English Fruit Cake for Christmas

 Classic English Fruit Cake for Christmas

-A photo of English fruit cake slices on a wooden plate.
+A loaf of English fruit cake on a wire rack.

 Why You Will Love This Recipe